lsst-sitcom/sitcomtn-081/index.md

 ### Identification of events

-Re-occuring oscilations in the M1M3 mirror cell + mirror system were identified, initially, through visual inspection of the measured forces on the hardpoint actuators during a slew.
+Re-occuring oscillations in the M1M3 mirror cell + mirror system were identified, initially, through visual inspection of the measured forces on the hardpoint actuators during a slew.
 These hardpont force telemetries can be accessed in the EFD under the table `lsst.sal.MTM1M3.hardpointActuatorData` with the columns starting with `measuredForce`.
 After the inital identification of a subset of these events we developed a heuristic method to more systematically search for them.
 We compute a rolling standard deviation of the measured force on each of the six hardpoints using a 2 second window.